What can a marketing consultant bring to your business?

 2. Flexibility

-A core advantage of using a freelancer, is the flexibility.
+A core advantage of using a freelancer is the flexibility.
 You can switch on and off the resource when required.
-Although you'll pay a higher rate for their service, you’ll only pay for the services you use and of course won’t have staff overheads to worry about.
+Although you'll pay a higher rate for their service, you’ll only pay for the services you use and of course won’t have expensive staff overheads to worry about.

 3. Quality

-A high level of quality and professionalism should be brought to the table.
-Plus, you should have peace of mind that the job is being done to the highest standard.
+A high level of quality and professionalism should be brought to the table with the use of any marketing consultant.
+Plus, you should have peace of mind that the job is being done to the highest standard with rigour and impact, whilst taking into account the bigger picture and your business objectives.

 4. Impartiality

-A consultant shouldn’t have any preconceived ideas or be tied to any particular product, audience, or media.
-Sometimes it is easier for an outside person to ask questions that staff may be reluctant to ask.
-They could also obtain feedback from core stakeholders and even customers.
+A consultant shouldn’t have any preconceived ideas.
+Sometimes it’s easier for an outside person to ask questions that staff may be reluctant to ask.
+It’s advisable they should obtain honest feedback from core stakeholders and even customers to get a well rounded and up to date perspective.

 5. Accountability

 Sometimes you need someone to hold you accountable – to pin you down on the numbers, processes and deadlines.
-There is no point engaging a consultant if you’re not able to offer this support back.
-They are likely to ask tough questions and will need your support and insight to glean this valuable data.
+There is no point engaging a marketing consultant if you’re not able to offer this support or access back.
+They are likely to ask tough questions and will need your time and insight to glean this valuable data.

 6. A mentor for your staff

-You may have hired someone that needs some hand holding and guidance.
-A marketing consultant can ensure they have someone impartial to speak to, ensure they’re on the right track and give feedback and direction to allow them grow and flourish.
+You may have a member of the team that is responsible for marketing and they would benefit from some hand holding and guidance.
+A marketing consultant can ensure they have someone impartial to speak to, ensure they’re on the right track and give feedback and direction to allow them to grow and flourish.
+There is also the option of hiring a fractional CMO on a more semi permanent basis.

 7. Access to specialists

-A consultant should be well connected and have a myriad of the best people to use in the business.
-This could fast track much of the tendering and procurement process for you whether it be for search engine marketing or social media.
+A consultant should be well connected and have a myriad of the best people to use for specialist marketing tasks and disciplines.
+This could fast track much of the time consuming tendering and procurement process for you whether it be for search engine marketing and website development or social media or email marketing.

 What should you look for?